- Personal Loans

 2. Consolidate high-interest debt.

-If high-interest debt is weighing you down, consider consolidating your debt into one place with a lower interest rate.
+If high-interest debt is a burden, consider consolidating your debt into one place with a lower interest rate.
 By doing this, you’ll potentially save big on interest and be able to pay down debt faster.
 Plus, there will only be one monthly payment to manage, instead of several.
 Learn more about balance transfers.

 3. Check your insurance coverage.

 Have your insurance premiums increased recently, or have you had any life events that may warrant a change in insurance coverage?
-Maybe your family has grown, you’ve changed jobs, or you’ve moved from renting to owning your home.
+Maybe your family has grown, you’ve changed jobs or you’ve purchased a home.
 No matter what your life circumstances looked like this year, it’s a good idea to review all your insurance policies to make sure they still work for you.
-Since insurance cost and coverage can vary widely, now is the time to do some rate shopping to make sure you’re getting the best bang for your buck.
+Since insurance costs and coverage can vary widely, now is the time to do some rate shopping to make sure you’re getting the best bang for your buck.

 4. Get ready for tax season.

-Uncle Sam will come knocking at your door again in the spring, so start getting ready for tax season now, while you still have some time left in 2021.
-A few common action items to consider at the end of the year include:
+Uncle Sam will come knocking at your door again in the spring, so start getting ready for tax season ahead of time to avoid stress.
+When adding tax preparation to your year-end financial checklist, don’t forget to:

 - Make any charitable contributions.
 If you want to deduct charitable contributions for this tax year, be sure to make those donations soon.

 - Reconcile and file receipts.
-Whether you’re filing for Schedule C as a small business owner, or just taking any deductions that require documentation, start reconciling and sorting relevant receipts now.
+If you’re taking any deductions that require documentation, start reconciling and sorting relevant receipts now.

 - Schedule an appointment with your tax professional.
-Accountants can get busy during tax time, so get ahead of the game by scheduling your appointment soon.
+It’s no surprise that accountants get busy during tax time, so get ahead of the game by scheduling your appointment.

 5. Update your beneficiary designations.

 Your year-end financial checklist wouldn’t be complete without a review of your beneficiary designations — the person or persons your money will pass to after your death.
 Double-check that all your beneficiary information is correct for all your accounts, whether through Grow or other financial institutions, so that your assets pass along as you intend.
-Learn more about estate planning, including wills, trusts and beneficiary designations.
+For more about estate planning, including wills, trusts and beneficiaries, read Estate Planning Basics.